 Statue of Liberty (1984)

-The Statue of Liberty is probably the most important icon for the United States.
-Hence, it was included in the list of UNESCO World Heritage Sites in the United States of America.
+The Statue of Liberty is probably the most iconic symbol of the United States.
+Hence, it was included in the list of UNESCO World Heritage Sites for the United States of America.
 The statue is a creation of Frederic Bartholdi, who gave this statue as a gift to the United States of America from France.
 It has since been regarded as an icon of freedom.

 Taos Pueblo (1992)

 This is another archaeological and cultural site in New Mexico relating to the ancient pueblos.
 This site belongs to the Native Pueblo people in New Mexico that showcases the cultural development of the native tribe from the Pre-Columbian era.
 It was built around the 13th to 14th centuries.

 The Redwood National Park in California is best known for its coast redwood trees.
 In fact, these trees are the tallest and largest tree species of its kind on Earth.
 Hence, the park was listed as a World Heritage Site by UNESCO to preserve the park and its components.
 Aside from the famous redwood trees, the park also features pristine coastline that provides food for the migratory waterfowl that nest and feed on the area.

 This is the second national park listed under UNESCO World Heritage Sites in the United States of America that is shared with Canada.
 One part of the park belongs to Montana while the other is in Alberta, Canada.
 This national park features a unique and distinctive climate and a tri-ocean hydrographical divide.
 It is also noted for its physiographic setting and mountain-prairie landscape.